-Diana Lui is a contemporary artist and photographer, known for her large-format portraits of women while exploring ideas of home and identity.
-Her early portraits are of people whom she met on her travels, with a nomadic background similar to hers.
-In the series The Essential Veil, she photographed women in Morocco and Tunisia wearing veils as she examined its symbolism across cultures.
+Diana Lui is a contemporary artist and photographer, known for her large-format portraits of women as she explores ideas of home and identity.
+Born in Malaysia, she went to the United States for her studies before settling in Belgium and Paris.
+This itinerant lifestyle would have a mark on her work.
+Her early portraits are of people she met on her travels; travellers with a nomadic background similar to hers.
+Later, in the series The Essential Veil, she photographed women in Morocco and Tunisia wearing veils as she examined its symbolism across cultures.
 A highly sought after educator, Diana is based in Paris, France.

 Born in Malaysia and schooled in the United States, you then moved to Europe where you now have your home base.
 What impact has this itinerant life had on you?

 I’m homeless, in a sense, but I don’t necessarily feel like I have to belong to a home, not anymore.
 I do have moments of feeling blue, where I ask myself, where do I belong?
 But I try not to dwell too much on that because I think we can get quite melodramatic and carried away by our emotions.
 I’m not so interested anymore in emotions.
 I’m more interested in being present.
 If we hang on to something, it’s impossible, it’s over.
 It is creating permanent suffering.

 You studied fine art in school but ended up in photography.
 How did you get into photography?